Efficient Saliency Maps for Explainable AI: Methods

 To avoid log zero, we add \(1e-06\) to each \(x_{k}\).
 How mean and variance relate seems readily apparent with the square bracketed part being the computational formula for the standard deviation with values taken to \(log_2\left(.\right)\) rather than squared.
 This is preceded by a typical mean estimate.
 This meets the third requirement we mentioned.
 This simplification is {\bf Saliency Map Order Equivalent (SMOE)} to the full iterative (and expensive) scale parameter estimation.
 We define SMOE as follows.
 Given saliency map \(\mS_a\in\R^{+,p\times q}\) and \(\mS_b\in\R^{+,p\times q}\) where we may have \(\mS_a\ne \mS_b\), if we sort the pixels by value, then \(\mS_a\) will be sorted in exactly the same order as \(\mS_b\).
 That means that the most salient location \(i,j\) is exactly the same in both \(\mS_a\) and \(\mS_b\).
 This also means that if we create a binary mask of the \(n\%\) most salient pixels, the mask for both \(\mS_a\) and \(\mS_b\) will also be exactly the same.
 SMOE is preserved if for instance, we apply independent monotonic functions to a saliency map.
 As such, we may as well strip these away to save on computation.
 Tie values may create an imperfect equivalence, but we assert that these should be very rare and not affect results by a measurable amount.

 Using \(\mu\) as the mean of each column \(r\) in \(\tT\), we can see the information relation more clearly if we simplify Eq \ref{eq:scale} further which gives us our {\bf SMOE Scale} method:

 The resemblance to conditional entropy is apparent.
 However, since the values in Eq \ref{eq:cond_ent} are not probabilities, this does not fit the precise definition of it.
 On the other hand, the interpretation is fairly similar.
 It is the mean activation multiplied by the information we would gain if we knew the individual values which formed the mean.
 Put in traditional terms, it is the information in the mean conditioned on the individual values.
+The method is sensitive to variations beyond the mean value which might be uninformative if all activations are similar.
+Since activations are principally the result of products, using a log statistic may also make more sense.
 Numerical examples of this method at work can be seen in \emph{Appendix} Table \ref{table:smoe_scale_vals} along with more information on the derivation.
 To create a 2D saliency map \(\mS\in\R^{+,p\times q}\), we simply apply Eq \ref{eq:cond_ent} at each spatial location \(i,j \in p,q\) with column elements \(k\in r\) in the 3D activation tensor \(\tT\) for a given input image.